Velocity and energy distributions in microcanonical ensembles of hard spheres: Monte Carlo simulations

 \section{Monte Carlo simulations}

 Except for especially ordered initial conditions, interparticle collisions computed by MD as explained in Sec.~\ref{sec:md} have mutual distance versors at collision $\hat{\mathbf{r}}_{ij}$ uniformly distributed on a unit half sphere in $d$ dimensions such that, given relative velocities $\mathbf{v}_{ij}$, the scalar product $\mathbf{v}_{ij}\cdot \hat{\mathbf{r}}_{ij}$ is negative.
 Therefore the same distributions of velocities, and thus of derived quantities like energies, as in MD with periodic boundaries can be obtained by Monte Carlo (MC): after initializing the velocities of all hard spheres, the MC cycles consist in selecting a pair $ij$ and a random versor $\hat{\mathbf{r}}_{ij}$ such that $\mathbf{v}_{ij} \cdot \hat{\mathbf{r}}_{ij} < 0$, and then in updating the velocities according to Eq.~\eqref{eq:velupdate}.
 Hard reflecting walls can be included in the MC scheme by selecting with a certain frequency a sphere $i$ and inverting one of its velocity components $v_{i\alpha}$.
-Altogether this is very much easier to code and faster to run, especially for large numbers of particles $N$, than with MD, because no event list management is necessary.
-Moreover this scheme gives a useful insight into the mechanism of energy and momentum transfer.
+This scheme gives a useful insight into the mechanism of energy and momentum transfer.
+It is much easier to code and faster to run than MD, especially for large numbers of particles $N$, because no event list management is necessary: on the same computer used for the MD benchmarks shown in Fig.~\ref{fig:benchmark_md}, the CPU time for $10^5$ MC collisions with $N = 10\,000$ spheres is 0.3\,s.